 Moyamoya Disease Treatment, Surgery

-Moyamoya Disease treatments and surgery are performed by a nationally recognized, multidisciplinary group of physicians at the Moyamoya Center of New York at North Shore-LIJ's renowned Cushing Neuroscience Institute.
+Moyamoya Disease treatments and surgery are performed by a nationally recognized, multidisciplinary group of physicians at the Moyamoya Center at North Shore-LIJ's renowned Cushing Neuroscience Institute.

 Moyamoya disease treatment is directed to patients that are symptomatic with transient ischemic strokes (TIAs), strokes or bleeding.
 There is no medical therapy for the disease, although aspirin is often recommended because it is helpful for stroke prevention.
 Surgical treatment for symptomatic patients involves restoring blood flow to the deprived brain.
 Two distinct types of brain bypass are utilized: 1) direct bypass or 2) indirect revascularization.